 2. Soft Green

 Another shade that harkens back to nature, soft, refreshing green is currently the paint color du jour among interior designers.
 If you need a break from a dark kitchen, a sage, mint, or sea-green tone is a surefire way to freshen up your cook space.
-You can't go wrong with light green cabinetry, especially when paired with natural wood, as proven here.
+You can't go wrong with a light green kitchen cabinet, especially when paired with natural wood, as proven here.

 3. Classic Gray

-Interior design often wraps in the latest kitchen trends, but for you, maybe you'd prefer something a little more timeless.
-Gray paint comes in a wide range of hues, but if you want to take a page from Pantone's Color of the Year, Ultimate Gray, choose a standard shade of gray that won't go out of style anytime soon.
-If gray isn't your thing, but you'd still like to embrace a classic, consider navy blue for your kitchen instead.
+Interior design often wraps in the latest kitchen trends, but maybe you'd prefer something a little more timeless.
+Gray paint comes in a wide range of hues and if you want to take a page from Pantone's Color of the Year, Ultimate Gray, choose a standard shade that won't go out of style anytime soon.

 4. Forest Green